 I trained at the College of Homeopathy in London and have been practising for 30 years.
 I practise in Greenwich, London and the Midlands.
-I have work as clinical supervisor for the College of Practical Homeopathy and lecture at other training colleges.
+I have worked as clinical supervisor for the College of Practical Homeopathy and lecture at other training colleges.

 Reflecting on my time in practice, I recognize that a large part of my client base consists of families.
 It is a very enriching process, working with family groups and supporting them both individually and collectively.

 The word holistic is now used in all sorts of contexts but homeopathy is truly holistic in that the whole (or hole) in a clients life can be bigger than the individual.
 Many people turn to homeopathy when life is just not right for them; stress at work, or in the family, or the bigger question of, “What am I doing with my life?”
 The nature of the homeopathic process allows a person to gain a different perspective on their situation, on how they deal with it and how they might transform their lives.